 Zichron has many preschool programs.
 A Gan for children with special needs is also available to the community, as are private, English-speaking Ganim.

 Religious elementary school aged children in Zichron generally attend the Yavetz school.
-Some children travel to the Noam school in Hadera.
-There are three secular schools – Nili, Hahita and Horesh – each catering to a specific neighborhood.
+Some children travel to the Noam school in Pardes Hana.
+There are three secular schools – Nili, Hahita and Horesh – each in a different neighborhood.
 These schools go through the 8th grade.
 Some families send their children to the pluralistic, democratic school called Keshet.

 Students in junior high school and high school can attend the Pelech girls’s school or the local Yeshiva Tichonit.
 There are also Yeshiva high schools and Ulpanas within commuting distance in Hadera,Sdei Yaakov, Kfar Pines, and Haifa.